 Suzi is very passionate about food, wine, whiskey and beer, not forgetting a love of travel.
 Suzi has been on many judging panels, such as Great Taste Awards, Irish Quality Food Awards, Independent Bottlers Challenge, Malt Whisky Year Book 2017 as well as the Irish Whiskey Awards.
 She has been a part of the drinks industry for a little over 10 years.
 During which she has worked on level 4 in WSET and regularly host tastings and staff training in these sectors.
 In the last few years she has moved into writing about all things food, drink and travel related.

 Having been diagnosed with Coeliac in 2007 Vicky had a good cry and then set about adapting to life gluten free.
 Learning to cook and bake gluten free has been an interesting challenge over the last few years.
 An even bigger challenge has been finding restaurants that will cater for Coeliacs.
 Originally from Cork, Vicky loves living in Dublin although she does believe that nothing in the capital can compete with the coastline and countryside of her home county.
-Well except for the restaurants, cinemas, bars, food markets of every ethnicity and the possibility of buying groceries 24 hours a day…. although she has heard a rumor that there is now a 24 hour Supermarket in Cork.
+Well except for the restaurants, cinemas, bars, food markets of every ethnicity and the possibility of buying groceries 24 hours a day… although she has heard a rumour that there is now a 24-hour Supermarket in Cork.